 Greg joined KPMG in 2001 after 20 years at the Audit Commission.
 He has been a director for fourteen years and specialises in the delivery of specialist technical support to the firm’s public sector practice on financial accounting and financial reporting issues as part of the firm’s department for professional practice.
 In February 2012 he became a member of the CIPFA/LASAAC Board and he has spoken many times at conferences and events on public sector accounting.

 David joined CIPFA in July 2012 as a FAN advisor, after a 30-year career in local government, spending several years as chief accountant with key responsibilities for the statement of accounts.

 Neil has over 40 years’ experience in the public sector.
-Starting work at Liverpool City Council in the mid-1970s he gained the Accounting Technician qualification and then was a CIPFA Finalist Prize Winner.
+Starting work at Liverpool City Council in the mid-1970s he gained the accounting technician qualification and then was a CIPFA finalist prize winner.
 Neil joined the newly created Audit Commission in 1984.
-During his time at the Audit Commission he gained an MBA from Durham University, as well as extensive practical audit and accounting experience across the public sector with 5 years as National Technical Lead for Local Government and Community Safety.
-Neil initiated and ran the highly successful Audit Commission Accounts Update workshops.
+During his time at the Audit Commission he gained an MBA from Durham University, as well as extensive practical audit and accounting experience across the public sector with five years as national technical lead for local government and community safety.
+Neil initiated and ran the highly-successful Audit Commission Accounts Update workshops.
 In 2012, on transfer to EY, Neil became part of the Financial Accounting Advisory Service and a core member of the GPS Technical Network establishing EY response to accounting changes.
 Neil is a member of the CIPFA/HAMFIG/external auditors working group on Highways Network Asset.
 Neil established and ran the highly valued EY Public Sector Accounting Workshops.